CPTPP partner: Australia

 - To reflect North American sourcing and production patterns, Canada secured a bilateral side letter with Australia that establishes an alternate rule of origin for motor vehicles.
 This includes a lower regional value content requirement, allowing Canadian auto manufacturers to benefit from preferential tariff treatment when exporting to Australia under the CPTPP.

-- Through the CPTPP, service providers will also benefit from improved access commitments in key sectors such as:
+- Through the CPTPP, service providers also benefit from improved access commitments in key sectors such as:

 - professional services (e.g. legal services, landscape architectural services)